PopulateTools/decidim-module-extra_user_fields/README.md

 # Decidim::ExtraUserFields

-Allows to collect and manage some extra user fields on registration and profile edition.
+* Allows to collect and manage some extra user fields on registration and profile edition.
+* Adds a link in admin participants panel to download users of organization in several formats.

 ## Installation